google/pullsheet/README.md

 # pullsheet

-pullsheet generates a CSV (comma separated values) file containing metadata about GitHub PR's merged or reviewed by a user or group of users across a list of GitHub repositories.
+pullsheet generates a CSV (comma separated values) file containing metadata containing links and statistics about GitHub artifacts by a user or group of users across a series of GitHub repositories.
+It currently supports statistics on:

+* Merged Pull Requests: `--kind=prs` (default)
+* Pull Request Reviews: `--kind=reviews`
+* Opening/Closing Issues: `--kind=issues`
+* Issue Comments: `--kind=issue-comments`

 This tool was created as a brain-tickler for what PR's to discuss when asking for that big promotion.